bookpanda/sqlite-from-scratch/README.md

-./your_program.sh sample.db "SELECT name, color FROM apples" ./your_program.sh sample.db "SELECT name, color FROM apples WHERE color = 'Yellow'" ./your_program.sh superheroes.db "SELECT id, name FROM superheroes WHERE eye_color = 'Pink Eyes'" ./your_program.sh superheroes.db "SELECT id, name FROM superheroes"
+./your_program.sh sample.db "SELECT name, color FROM apples" ./your_program.sh sample.db "SELECT name, color FROM apples WHERE color = 'Yellow'" ./your_program.sh superheroes.db "SELECT id, name FROM superheroes WHERE eye_color = 'Pink Eyes'" ./your_program.sh ./companies.db .tables
+./your_program.sh companies.db "SELECT id, name FROM companies WHERE country = 'eritrea'"

 # test with real sqlite
 hexdump -C sample.db